Sargunan1213/SafeZone-React-App/README.md

   * Destory seesion
   * Expected output: Nothing
 * POST /changeprofilepic/:name
-  * Change the profile picture of a user, requires authentication (being logged in) and connect-multiparty
+  * Change the profile picture of a user, requires authentication (being logged in/cookie) and connect-multiparty
   * Log in as user or user2, click on name in navbar, choose an image file using 'Choose file', then click 'Upload'
   * Expects input: a FormData object with image
   * Expected output: the changed user document